 This statement should also show which method the fund has used to calculate the gain; the indexation, discount or 'other' method.
 You must use the same methods as the fund to calculate your capital gain.
-(These methods are explained in part A and part B, and in Definitions in appendix 2 on page 34.)
+(These methods are explained in part A and part B, and in Definitions.)